clear-street/gestalt/README.md

 1. The `vault_config` is a dictionary requiring url, and token
 2. The `authentication_config` is a dictionary with Kubernetes `role` and `jwt`

+Raises RuntimeError if the VAULT_ADDR is not set or set incorrectly, or TypeError when client_config is empty.

 Second, add a path to the secret for Vault to access the cluster which loads it into the running internal data structure configuration.
 The function `add_vault_secret_path` can consume a mount point which, if not provided is set to defualt value.